 Walk-in Brochures, Habitat Update & Program Detail

-Habitat and small game populations within the core Walk-In Access (WIA) range of eastern Colorado are recovering from the severe drought of the last few years.
-Conditions improved in most areas as summer has progressed, although recovery will take some time.
-Colorado is seeing a fair number of CRP expirations across the WIA range, which has an impact on the quantity and quality of land available to enroll in WIA in the future.
+Habitat and small game populations within the core Walk-In Access (WIA) range of eastern Colorado have shown excellent recovery from the drought conditions of 2012-14.
+Conditions have been very good in most areas as summer has progressed, although in any given year, there are some locations that have been drier than normal or those that experienced severe hailstorms.
+However, Colorado is seeing a relatively large number of CRP expirations across the WIA range, which has an impact on the quantity and quality of land available enroll in WIA Program.
 Regardless, there are still good hunting opportunities available.

 Hunters note: Access dates for WIA properties do not supersede normal small game hunting season dates.
 Regardless of access dates for WIA properties, when a particular game species season is closed, hunters cannot pursue that game species on the basis of the WIA program’s access dates.

 WIA strives to be a very convenient program with both the hunters who use the program and with the landowners that enroll lands.
 Other than holding a small game hunting license and associated requirements, a hunter does not need a special permit to hunt on Walk-In Access Properties.
 However, hunters do need to mindful that their actions when hunting on these lands are a critical factor in a landowner's decision to enroll property.
 With that objective in mind, please remember these important regulations:

 Regular Walk-In Access Properties are open for access on September 1